Aruvam: Plot

 While she is in the hospital, she smells something.
-She then walks around the hospital and smells an electrical fire in an old man's room.
-Jyothi and her father are ecstatic that she has got her sense of smell back.
-She enjoys her life now.
+She then smells an electrical fire in a hospital room.
+Jyothi and her father are ecstatic that she can now smell.
 One night, Mahadevan gets brutally strangled and impaled by an unknown force.
 The health minister, Mr Sanyasa Murthy, sees Mahadevan's petrified eyes and says someone murdered him.
-The next day, the health minister gets murdered after being strangled by his rudraksha.
-Jyothi dreams of going on a date with Jagan.
+The next day, Sanyasa Murthy gets murdered after being strangled by his rudraksha.
 Vikram, Sanyasa Murthy's younger brother, Dinesh, and Daniel investigate the murders of the health minister and Mahadevan.
 Vikram spots a hair that belongs to a lady.
 After calling information artists to trace the hair's DNA, they manage to get the face of the lady.
 After searching the face on the Aadhar card database, it matches Jyothi.
 Jyothi gets beaten up by Daniel and his henchmen.
 When she is about to be assaulted, Jyothi gets possessed by a supernatural force.
 The force reveals itself to Daniel, which turns out to be Jagan's soul.
 The possessed Jyothi then murders Daniel by stabbing him with a crane hook.
 Jagan reveals himself to Jyothi and tells her his flashback of how he got killed.

-Past: Jagan is a Food Inspector with a phenomenal sense of smell.
-He is a crusader against food adulteration happening in various food outlets in different parts of Tamil Nadu.
+Jagan was a Food Safety Officer with a phenomenal sense of smell.
+He is a crusader against food adulteration at Tamil Nadu's food outlets.
 He orders the closure of the outlets when he detects adulteration.
-His crusade against food adulteration induces many enemies in his path, including Vikram, Dinesh, and Daniel, as well as his own higher official in the Food Safety Department.
+His crusade induces many enemies in his path, including Vikram, Dinesh, and Daniel, as well as his own higher official in the Food Safety Department.
 His enemies attack him; Jagan fights them but gets mortally wounded and weakened, after which he decides to give up his life by falling off a train onto a banyan tree.
 Daniel burns his body.
 Jagan also reveals that he murdered the three rogues through Jyothi.

-Present: Jyothi tells Jagan to leave him alone after she hears how he murdered those people.
+In the present, Jyothi tells Jagan to leave him alone after she hears how he murdered those people.
 Jyothi reveals to her father that Jagan is dead.
-Meanwhile, ten students at her school died after eating adulterated eggs.
-She pleas against injustice but is ignored by others.
+Meanwhile, ten students at her school were affected, and five students died after eating adulterated eggs.
+She pleads against injustice, but other teachers and the headmaster ignore her pleas.
 Meanwhile, an exorcist traps Jagan's soul and tells Vikram and Dinesh to catch Jyothi and kill her to stop Jagan from taking revenge.
-Soon, Jyothi gets kidnapped by goons hired by Vikram and Dinesh.
-After getting beaten up, Jyothi realises the deadly impact of adulteration and tells her to kill those villains.
-Eventually, Jagan possesses Jyothi and murders Vikram, Dinesh, and their rogues.
+Soon, goons hired by Vikram and Dinesh kidnap Jyothi.
+After getting beaten up, Jyothi realises the deadly impact of adulteration and tells Jagan to kill those villains.
+Eventually, Jagan escapes from an exorcist trap and possesses Jyothi and finally murders Vikram, Dinesh, and their rogues.
+The film ends with a note: "Jagan's hunt will continue", indicating a sequel.